micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 4.md

 And indeed you already are [extending and displaying your love] to all the brethren throughout Macedonia.
-But we beseech _and_ earnestly exhort you, brethren, that you [^f]excel [in this matter] more and more,
+But we beseech _and_ earnestly exhort you, brethren, that you excel [in this matter] more and more,